-Kingsley sipped his drink observing Percy carefully.
+Kingsley sipped his drink observing Percy.
 "I don't know how to do this.
 You've been telling me what to do since I took office.
-Oh certainly, I've had my own ideas, and I've not been blindly following, but I was the head of the DMLE after being an Auror.
-I've no pretensions to knowing how the office of Minister is run."
+Oh certainly, I've had ideas, and I've not been blindly following, but I was the head of the DMLE after being an Auror.
+I've no pretensions to knowing how the office of Minister runs."

 "I don't want it you know, the office as Minister," Kingsley confessed.